mpirvu/TechXchange2003/README.md

 10. Deploy the services in OCP
-    1. Update the requisite YAML files with the project namespace
+    1. Update the requisite YAML files with the project namespace you set earlier (CURRENT_NS)

        ```
-       ./searchReplaceNs.sh "sccproject-[Your_initial]"
+       ./searchReplaceNs.sh
        ```

     2. Go to the Knative directory: